islajr/moodbot-api/shared-docs/auth.md

 ### User Verify Endpoint

-This endpoint follows directly form the previous one as it is responsible for re-generating and sending OTPs for the confirmation of users that have not been confirmed.
+This endpoint follows directly form the previous one as it verifies the existence of the account and is responsible for re-generating and sending OTPs for the confirmation of users that have not been confirmed.
+This endpoint ensures that users are not locked out of their accounts, even if they do not remember their passwords.
 This endpoint does **not require** authentication.

 #### Request Example